shruti-sureshan/Python-course-projects/README.md

 # Python-course-projects

- In this Repository, I have implemented the basic of Python like:<br/>
+ In this Repository, I have implemented the basics of Python like:<br/>

 •	Datatypes - List, Tupple, String, Sets, Dictionary<br/>
 •	Loops<br/>